timmyichen/cspp/drafts/_sources/unit1/u0104-mixtypes.rst

 		:correct: 6.0
 		:feedback1: ("6.5", "Remember, integer division!")
 		:feedback2: ("6", "Have you considered the ending datatype?")
-		:feedback3: ("1.25", "Don't forget about PEMDAS!")
+		:feedback3: ("1.25", "Don't forget about order of operations!")
 		:feedback4: (".*", "Try again!")

 		Evaluate the following expression: ``10 / 4 + 4.0``.
-Don't forget to consider PEMDAS as well as the datatypes.
+Don't forget to consider order of operations as well as the datatypes.

 Mixing Strings with Anything
 ----------------------------